People who are trafficked or enslaved

 - legal and immigration advice

-If you decide not to enter the National Referral Mechanism you may be able to get help from others organisations.
-If you are under 18 support will be provided by a Health and Social Care Trust.
+If you don't want to use the National Referral Mechanism, you might get help from others organisations.
+If you are under 18 years old, a Health and Social Care Trust will give support.

 Health care, social care, counselling and other medical services can be provided if you are assessed to be in need of them.

-If you have been trafficked for sexual purposes you can receive care and support from the Sexual Assault Referral Centre.
+If you have been trafficked for sex, you can receive care and support from the Sexual Assault Referral Centre.
 All recovered victims will be offered screening.

 Health and Social Care services may be available to you even if you have not entered the NRM, or if you have been confirmed by the NRM not to be a victim of human trafficking.